 - Change settings globally for all Task Assistant Manager users on a single machine.

-- Build workflows by copying and pasting existing steps.
+- Build workflows by copying existing steps.

 Task Assistant user